 Your Relationship with Money

 Think about it, what are the relationships that you will have for your entire life?
 A relationship with yourself, food, and money.
 People and things come and go, but those three relationships you will carry with you forever.

 So it’s probably a good idea to make sure that these relationships are healthy ones; oddly enough, they happen to be the most volatile for many people.

 We’re going to go through one of America’s most trusted financial expert’s framework for achieving financial success, David Bach.
 He calls it a Values Circle, and you can read in-depth about the process behind it in his books.

-Personal core values, or your core beliefs, are a set of beliefs that help guide your behaviors and ultimately shape your life.
-They reflect who you want to be and how you (should) ideally live your life.
-They influence your decisions and your attitudes, which in turn help reinforce your beliefs and behaviors.
+Personal core values, or your core beliefs, are a set of guiding principles that influence your behaviors and ultimately shape your personal life.
+They reflect who you want to be and how you (should) ideally live your life if you want to be true to yourself.

-When your actions and behaviors support your core values you experience fulfillment and even happiness.
-Since money is usually part of your everyday life it makes sense that your relationship with money impacts how you feel on a daily basis.
+When your actions and behaviors support your core values, you experience fulfillment and happiness.
+Since money is usually part of your everyday life, it makes sense that your relationship with money impacts how you feel on a daily basis.